 - Casual Kink: Uncanny Avengers establishes that Janet and Hank used to visit the Hellfire Club "to spice things up".

 - Death by Origin Story: The death of her father at the hands of the creature from Kosmos is what inspired Janet to contact Hank Pym, resulting in her transformation into the Wasp.
+Jan herself died during the early days of Hank Pym as Ant-Man in the Ant-Man film.

 - Death Is Cheap: The Mighty Thor gave Jan a Mercy Kill during Secret Invasion.
-Years later, after Avengers Vs X-Men, the Avengers learned that Jan did not really die, but got transported to the Microverse.
+Years later, after Avengers vs. X-Men, the Avengers learned that Jan did not really die, but got transported to the Microverse.

 - Depending on the Artist/Writer: A number of aspects of her character have varied depending on who's drawing and writing her: